navjotjsingh/nspeaks/content/posts/setup-discourse-for-local-development/index.md

 There are a few more commands that you might require while working with Discourse.

+- To test emails, run MailHog: `d/mailhog`
 - If there are missing gems, use: `d/bundle install`
 - If you need to migrate the Database, use: `d/rails db:migrate RAILS_ENV=development`
 - To kill the Docker container, use: `d/shutdown_dev`
 - Data is persisted between invocations of the container in your source root `tmp/postgres` directory.
 To reset the database, use: `sudo rm -fr data`
 - If you wish to globally expose the ports from the container to the network, use: `d/boot_dev -p`
 - To Run Tests, use: `d/rake autospec`
+- To run plugin specific tests, run `d/rake plugin:spec["your-plugin"]`

 ### References

+This guide itself was made possible by a Discourse team member who posted it on [their forum](https://meta.discourse.org/t/beginners-guide-to-install-discourse-for-development-using-docker/102009).
+You can also post any bug or issue you encounter on this thread.

 This is not the only way to install Docker for local development.
 There are other ways (which I have not tested) and may work for you.
 I am listing them here.
-This guide itself was made possible by a Discourse team member who posted it on [their forum](https://meta.discourse.org/t/beginners-guide-to-install-discourse-for-development-using-docker/102009).

 - [Beginners Guide to install Discourse on Ubuntu for Development](https://meta.discourse.org/t/beginners-guide-to-install-discourse-on-ubuntu-for-development/14727)
 - [Beginners Guide to install Discourse on Windows 10 for Development](https://meta.discourse.org/t/beginners-guide-to-install-discourse-on-windows-10-for-development/75149)